spinningtopsofdoom/madison-php-2016/madison_php/outro/01-outro.md

 !SLIDE

-#Shinking is currently very poor it it linear time
+#Shinking is currently very poor it is linear time
 ## Hypothesis (A Python Property Testing Library) has done a lot of work to making shrinking logarithmic time

 !SLIDE